bluemelodybox/west-nile-virus-prediction/README.md

 ### Cost Benefit Analysis

-There are 4 recommendation options.
+There are 4 recommendation options, with each cost calculated assuming scenario where each option is chosen as spraying strategy in 2013.

 |        | Option 1                                                                           | Option 2                                                                                   | Option 3                                                                                      | Option 4                                                                                                     |
 |--------|------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|